uvarc/rc-learning/content/courses/python_introduction/variables.md

 x*z-w/y+v
 ```

 the interpreter must follow a set of rules to evaluate each operation.
-Python, as well as most other programming language, carries out the operations from left to right by the priority assigned to each operator.
+Python, as well as most other programming languages, carries out the operations from left to right by the priority assigned to each operator.
 In Python the ranking for arithmetic operators is, from first to last, \*\*, then (\* /) have equal rank, followed by (+ -) also with equal rank.
 So in the expression above, the interpeter first evaluates x\*z, then w/y, then adds those two results together, and finally adds v.
 If you want a different grouping you must use parentheses.
 For example, you may want to add y and v before dividing.

 ```python
 x*z-w/(y+v)